mienaikoe/ziyu/Chapters/Chapter1.md

   "Thank you.
 Lif."

   Kip walked up to us, and she loosened up to nuzzle both of us quickly before opening the door to the outside.
-Kip and I watched as she entered the daylight to follow the walkway toward the city center without looking back.
+Kip and I watched as she entered the daylight and headed toward the rail station without looking back.

   "What's eating her?"
 Kip asked again.